LavinMQ for IoT: from device to dashboard in minutes

 Why brokers matter for IoT

 IoT devices lose power, roam out of coverage, reboot for updates, or sleep to save battery.
-In short, devices go offline—a lot.
-When they reconnect, traffic often arrives in bursts: thousands of sensors may wake up together, or alarms may flood the system at once.
+In short, devices frequently go offline.
+When they reconnect, traffic often arrives in bursts: thousands of sensors may wake up simultaneously, or alarms may flood the system at once.

 Where LavinMQ fits